ManimCommunity/manim/docs/source/tutorials/quickstart.rst

            self.play(Create(circle))  # show the circle on screen

 .. tip:: Every animation must be contained within the :meth:`~.Scene.construct` method of a
          class that derives from :class:`.Scene`.
-Other code, for example, auxiliary or mathematical functions, may reside outside the class.
+Other code, for example auxiliary or mathematical functions, may reside outside the class.